CartoDB/airship/packages/bridge/src/vl/category/README.md

 This method returns the CategoryFilter instance.

+The `column` can be a CARTO VL expression instead of a column.
+This will be used as the first argument of the histogram that feeds its data, so refer to the CARTO VL documentation to see which expressions are compatible.

 ### Widget side effects

 The following properties of the widget are updated internally, so you should avoid changing them: